 London is very easy to get around and has an extensive and easy-to-understand public transportation network.
 London is also a very walkable city, so if you are in good physical fitness, you will be able to walk to a lot of the sights mentioned here if you don’t want to ride public transport every time.

 The two main ways to get around London during your 4 day London itinerary are to ride the tube system or the bus system, both of which are included in this guide.
+Many people try to avoid busses when traveling, but I encourage you to give the bus system a try during your London itinerary.
+Sometimes, a bus will get you to your destination quicker than the tube can.
+The busses in London are also very clean, timely, and are often not as crowded as the tube.

 If you want to take public transportation, consider investing in an Oyster Card.
 It is well worth the money and is a prepaid card you can buy online or at the tube station.
 It will save you money instead of buying individual fares.
 The Oyster Card also includes rides on buses and riverboats, in addition to the tube.
 Make sure to fill up enough money to cover your 4 day London itinerary.